 Food markets are one of the highlights of your adventure in every city as they give you a glimpse of what life is like as a local.
-Moreover, you get to converse with the locals on where and how they source their supplies from and understand a little bit more about their culture and way of life.
-The different food markets you find in Italy would sell a whole array of food items like fresh fish, cheese, pizza, fruits, vegetables, coffee, wine and more!
-With Italy being an absolute food paradise, you can definitely expect quality food as they use the freshest ingredients!
-Read on to find out more about must-visit food markets in Bologna, Italy
+Moreover, you get to converse with the locals on where and how they source their supplies and understand a little bit more about their culture and way of life.
+The different food markets you find in Italy would sell a whole array of food items like fresh fish, cheese, pizza, fruits, vegetables, coffee, wine, and more!
+With Italy being an absolute food paradise, knowing where to stay in Bologna can help you quickly learn some recipes as you get to whip them up during your visit.
+For that, a stay in an Airbnb vacation rental comes in handy.
+To discover where you can source the freshest ingredients, read on for the list of must-visit food markets in Bologna, Italy.

 1. Campagna Amica